ViewComponent/view_component/docs/guide/helpers.md

 end
 ```

-The singular version `use_helper` is also available for a single helper:
+The singular version `use_helper` is also available:

 ```ruby
 class UserComponent < ViewComponent::Base